As temperatures rise, Applied® can help you and your employees stay cool and safe all summer long

 Gradually increase workloads and allow more frequent breaks during the first exposure of work.

-Ensure workers have portable (safe for drinking) water close to the work area, and encourage consuming small amounts frequently.
+Ensure workers have potable (safe for drinking) water close to the work area, and encourage consuming small amounts frequently.

 Permit workers to distribute the workload evenly over the course of the day and incorporate work/rest cycles.
 (See About Work/Rest Schedules).